 The Biblical calendar has been a hotly debated topic among many in the messianic movement.
 We do not desire to enter these debates, but we also understand the importance of keeping the feasts on the days appointed by YHVH.

-Due to the many opinions and the confusion that often surrounds this topic, last year the men of our group decided to cast lots before YHVH after praying and fasting for several days.
+Due to the many opinions and the confusion that often surrounds this topic, a few of the men in our group decided to cast lots before YHVH after praying and fasting for several days.
 The lot came up for the Zadok/Enochian calendar with unbelievable odds, so that is what we are currently observing as a group.
 If anyone is interested in joining us for the feast days, please feel free to Contact Us for more information.

 As I set out to make this calendar I wasn’t quite sure what I was getting into.
 I had been holding to a “sighting” method since coming to Torah to determine the months and to set the Feast schedule.
 I spent a great deal of time researching the moon and tracking its phases and movements.
 What I found is that the moon is fairly difficult to understand.
 It wanders north and south, up and down, and it is constantly falling behind the sun by roughly 13.2 degrees a day.